Skip to content

 Direct delivery for maximum bioavailability, typically used in clinical settings for specific therapeutic applications.

-A delivery systems purported to enhance absorption and cellular uptake of NAD+ precursors, but lacking clinical research to support.
+A delivery system purported to enhance absorption and cellular uptake of NAD+ precursors, but lacks clinical research to support.

 Blog